GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/php/index.md

 The `get_access_token_by_refresh_token` method is used to get a new access token and a new refresh token by using the refresh token which is obtained from `get_tokens_by_code` method.

-**Required parameters:**
+**Parameters:**
-- oxd_id: (required) oxd ID from client registration
+- oxd_id: oxd ID from client registration
 - refreshToken: Obtained from the get_tokens_by_code method
-- scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by OpenID Connect Provider (OP).
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource.
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)
+- oxd_host_port: (Optional) 'oxd port number' for oxd-server type (Required if oxd-server is used)
+- config: (Optional) 'oxd-https-extension config' for oxd-https-extension type.
+It is an array returned by "oxdlibrary/oxdHttpConfig.php" file (Required if oxd-https-extension is used)

 **Request:**